A resource for news innovators to learn, plan & do.

 The popularity of accountability reporting

-Stories that come under the umbrella of accountability journalism are consistently among the most popular content produced by news organizations, according to the American Press Institute’s Metrics for News data.
+Stories that fall under the umbrella of accountability journalism consistently rank among the most popular content produced by news organizations, according to the American Press Institute’s Metrics for News data.

 Best practices and common mistakes

-Clarity and transparency, and authority with humility are hallmarks of effective accountability reporting.
-Guidelines/best practices for for all forms of accountability reporting should be specifically designed to meet those standards.
-Clearly “showing your work” to readers and other acts of transparency are essential for building trust — and, over time, readership — in your content.
+Clarity, transparency and authority with humility are hallmarks of effective accountability reporting.
+Guidelines/best practices for all forms of accountability reporting should be specifically designed to meet those standards.
+Clearly “showing your work” to readers and other acts of transparency are essential for building trust in — and, over time, readership for — your content.
 Mistakes and missteps occur when best practices fail.

 Presenting the accountability story

 The fact-filled nature of accountability journalism can result in a story that’s dry and emotionless.
-The best accountability stories are told through a variety of carefully selected platforms, styles and interactivity.
+The best accountability stories utilize different platforms and styles and often include some degree of interactivity.

 Being a “committed observer